Naveen200414/real-time-clock-temperature-monitor/README.md

 # Real-Time Clock and Temperature Monitoring System

 This project simulates a real-time temperature monitoring system using an Arduino Uno, DS1307 RTC, DS18B20 temperature sensor, and a 16x2 I2C LCD display.
 If the temperature exceeds a predefined threshold (30°C), a warning LED is triggered, and a message is displayed on the LCD.
+Link to the project: https://wokwi.com/projects/435387799425219585

 ## Project Aim